denverquane/go-splitflap/README.md

   New York City:
   1:23 PM   68F
   ```

-* **Rotations** are the final (optional) combination of Dashboards into a time-based scheduling of displays.
-They enable functionality like, for example, displaying the current time for 9 minutes, followed by the weather for 1 minute, and then repeating ad infinitum.
+* **Providers** are the sources for data that are updated in the background, separate from the updating/displaying schedule of the Splitflap itself.
+  - This prevents, for example, a slow API fetch in a Routine from slowing down the core update loop of the Splitflap, maintaining responsiveness.
+  - It also prevents excessive API requests when accessing APIs that have rate limits.

 ## Backend Development/Installation